hendraet/synthesis-in-style/README.md

 cd training_tools && pip3 install -e .
 ```

+For building the required cuda extensions `ninja` is required.
+(Installation under Ubuntu: `sudo apt-get install ninja-build`)

 ## Usage

-For information how to use the code in this repository, please refer to the [wiki](https://github.com/hendraet/synthesis-in-style/wiki/)
+For information how to use the code in this repository please refer to the [wiki](https://github.com/hendraet/synthesis-in-style/wiki/).

 ## License and Credits